kaharez/sop/vol1/volume-i-46-xlvi-legal-drafting-standards.md

 - Include schedules for lists, technical standards, or transitional provisions.

 ## 5. References and Citations

-When referencing other legal instruments:
+## When referencing other legal instruments
 - Use full citation format: **“Royal Decree No. [Number]/[Year]”**.
 - For treaties: include **title, date, and parties**.

 ## 6. Amendments

-Amendments must specify:
+## Amendments must specify
 - the exact text to be replaced,
 - the new text,
 - whether changes are temporary or permanent.